imaitland/blog/md/linked_list.md

 # Linked List

+## First pass.

 This post relies heavily on this excellent post, [Learn Rust with Entirely Too Many Linked Lists.](https://rust-unofficial.github.io/too-many-lists/)

-## First pass.
+In that post the author lists many of the reasons why implementing a Linked List from scratch might be a bad idea, and the post on [index pointers](/index_pointer) explains what alternatives exist.

+But using index pointers, or `std::collections::LinkedList`  deprives us of the learning opportunity that is the real reason why we might implement a Linked List from scratch, and the motivation behind the article mentioned earlier.
+So let's have a shot at that.

-This linked list with `new` and `push` implementations demonstrates and important concept regarding Ownership.
+From the start this linked list with `new` and `push` implementations demonstrates and important concept regarding Ownership.

 ```
 #![allow(unused)]